promethivm-labs/Summa-Generativarum/Topics/SGA (SuperGenerativeAutomaton).md

 - Calculate Xenogenerative Index (XGI) ensuring $XGI \geq 0$
 - Enforce structural coherence

+Formal translation for XGI condition: The Xenogenerative Index XGI is constrained to be non-negative, meaning the system's xenogenerative capacity should not be negative.

 **Phase 5: Iterative Integration**

 - Deploy upgraded logic as Generative attractor